Anaemia in Children

 • Poor appetite

-• Iron Deficiency: May result from a diet low in iron, blood loss, or poor absorption of iron.
+• Iron deficiency: May result from a diet low in iron, blood loss or difficulty absorbing iron from food

-• Chronic Illnesses: Certain chronic conditions, such as kidney disease or rheumatoid arthritis, can cause anaemia.
+• Chronic illnesses: Certain chronic conditions, such as kidney disease and rheumatoid arthritis, can lead to anaemia

-• Medications: Some medicines, such as antibiotics, may contribute to anaemia.
+• Medications: Some medicines, such as antibiotics, can cause anaemia

-• Genetics: Inherited conditions play a role in certain types of anaemia.
+• Genetics: Inherited factors play a role in some types of anaemia

 Anaemia in children can be diagnosed with a simple blood test called a complete blood count (CBC).
-This measures red blood cell count, haemoglobin level, and red blood cell size.
-Additional tests may be ordered to determine the type and underlying cause of the anaemia.
+This test measures red blood cell count, haemoglobin level and red blood cell size.
+Your child’s doctor may also order additional tests to determine the type and underlying cause of the anaemia.

-Treatment depends on the type and cause of anaemia.
+Treatment depends on type and cause of anaemia.
 In some cases, dietary changes may be sufficient.
-In others, children may need iron supplements or medications.
-Severe cases may require blood transfusions.
+In other cases, a child may require iron supplements or other medications.
+In severe cases, a blood transfusion may be necessary.

-Some types of anaemia can be prevented through a healthy, iron-rich diet.
-Food high in iron includes red meat, poultry, fish, beans, and iron-fortified cereals.
-Infants can receive iron through breast milk or iron-fortified formula.
+Some types of anaemia in children can be prevented by following a healthy, iron‑rich diet.
+Iron-rich foods include red meat, poultry, fish, beans and fortified cereals.
+Infants can obtain iron from breast milk or iron‑fortified formula.

-At Sheikh Shakhbout Medical City in Abu Dhabi, we provide exceptional care for children with anaemia.
-Our team of paediatricians and haematology specialists combines extensive expertise with the latest diagnostic and treatment methods.
-We work closely with each family to develop a personalised care plan tailored to the child’s individual needs.
+Sheikh Shakhbout Medical City (SSMC) provides specialised care for children with anaemia.
+Our team of paediatricians and haematology specialists has extensive experience and is committed to delivering the highest standard of care.
+We use the latest technologies to diagnose and treat anaemia and work closely with each family to develop an individualised treatment plan tailored to the child’s needs.

 Consultants and specialists